ArchieSterquish/mpv-scripts/README.md

 For example if you have 'Songs' and 'Full' subtitles it'd choose 'Full'
 ## webm_maker.lua [ekisu](https://github.com/ekisu/mpv-webm)
 Gives mpv the cability to create short videos from video without using any external programs.
-Videos are saves in user 'Videos' directory.
+Videos are saved in user 'Videos' directory.
 This can be changed in webm.conf
 ## toggle_osc_visibility.lua
 Changes osc visibility between 'never' and 'always'